-Security forces consist of a police force; a prison guard service; immigration, airport, and port security personnel; the small Antigua and Barbuda Defense Force; and the Office of National Drug Control and Money Laundering Policy.
+Security forces consist of a police force; a prison guard service; immigration, airport, and port security personnel; the Antigua and Barbuda Defense Force; and the Office of National Drug Control and Money Laundering Policy.
 Police fall under the responsibility of the attorney general, who is also the minister of justice, legal affairs, public safety, and labor.
 Immigration falls under the minister of foreign affairs, international trade, and immigration.

 Civilian authorities maintained effective control over the security forces, and the government has effective mechanisms to investigate and punish abuse.
 The prime minister can call for an independent investigation into an incident as needed.
 The Professional Standards Department, which investigates complaints against police, is headed by the deputy police commissioner and decides whether an investigation is conducted.
-Senior authorities typically held police accountable for their actions.
+Senior authorities held police accountable for their actions.
+One case under investigation resulted in the suspension of a senior officer.
 There were no reports of impunity involving the security forces during the year.